twilio-professional-services/flex-project-template/docs/docs/feature-library/dispositions.md

 # how does it work?

 This feature adds a disposition tab to `TaskCanvasTabs`.
 When the task enters the wrapping state, the disposition tab is automatically selected.
 The user's selected disposition and/or notes are stored in state.
 When the Complete Task button is pressed, the selected values are read from state and written to task attributes.
 The disposition is stored in the `conversations.outcome` attribute, and notes are stored in the `conversations.content` attribute.
+Additional custom attributes are stored based on the configured [conversations attribute](https://www.twilio.com/docs/flex/developer/insights/enhance-integration) for each one.
+You can use a Select Attribute with options Yes and No to implement a boolean type field.

 If `require_disposition` is enabled, and there are dispositions configured, the agent will not be allowed to complete the task until one is selected.
 When used in combination with the `agent-automation` feature's auto-wrap-up feature, the disposition requirement takes precedence and prevents auto-wrap-up.